zaproxy/zaproxy-website/site/content/blog/2015-11-02-zap-newsletter-2015-november/index.md

 **Q: What do you get out of contributing?**

 **A:** I get to make a great Open Source tool do things I can use in my day job, and help others to do things they need in their jobs.
-It also forces me to learn about things like Git/Github, and simple web development tasks in generating content for ZAP PoC testing, etc. Of course it helps me learn about Java and software development itself.
+It also forces me to learn about things like Git/GitHub, and simple web development tasks in generating content for ZAP PoC testing, etc. Of course it helps me learn about Java and software development itself.

 **Q: Do you have any advice for people who would like to contribute to ZAP?**

 **A:** Just do it!
 Jump in with both feet, deep end of the pool.
 There's no time like the present.
 People here will help you, support you, encourage you, and in a good way (a great way) challenge you.
-There are so many ways you can contribute -[ Community Scripts](https://github.com/zaproxy/community-scripts/), fixing or enhancing code based on[ issue tracker](https://github.com/zaproxy/zaproxy/issues) on Github (or your own ideas), developing your own[ extensions](https://github.com/zaproxy
-/zap-extensions), writing tutorials, making training videos, etc.
+There are so many ways you can contribute - [Community Scripts](https://github.com/zaproxy/community-scripts/), fixing or enhancing code based on [issue tracker](https://github.com/zaproxy/zaproxy/issues) on GitHub (or your own ideas), developing your own [add-ons](https://github.com/zaproxy/zap-extensions), writing tutorials, making training videos, etc.

 **Q: Do you contribute to any other open source projects?**

-**A:** I've also contributed to the[ OWASP Testing Guide](https://www.owasp.org/index.php/OWASP_Testing_Project) and[ OSSTMM](http://www.isecom.org/research/osstmm.html) in the past.
+**A:** I've also contributed to the [OWASP Testing Guide](https://www.owasp.org/index.php/OWASP_Testing_Project) and [OSSTMM](http://www.isecom.org/research/osstmm.html) in the past.
 As for other Open Source software projects, no yet, though because of ZAP I have plans and a few ideas floating around the back of my head.

 **Q: What do you do outside of work?**